-This section describes the existing environment for water resources that may be affected by the proposal in the context of environmental values as defined in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 and ANZECC 2000.
-If a licence or permit will be required under the Water Act 2000 to take or interfere with the flow of water, this section of the EIS should provide sufficient information for a decision to be made on the application.
+This section describes the existing environment for water resources that may be affected by the proposal in the context of the environmental values as defined in such documents referred to in the Environmental Protection Act 199 and the Environmental Protection (Water) Policy 1997.
+If a licence or permit will be required under the Water Act 2000 to take or interfere with the flow of water, this section of the EIS should provide sufficient information for a decision to be made on this application.

-Existing surface and ground water in terms of physical, chemical and biological characteristics.

-- Environmental values of the surface waterways of the affected area in terms of: - Values identified in the Environmental Protection (Water) Policy. - Sustainability, including both quality and quantity. - Physical integrity, fluvial processes and morphology of watercourses, including riparian zone vegetation and form. - Any Water Resource Plans, Land and Water Management Plans relevant to the affected catchment. - Existing surface drainage patterns, flows, history of flooding including extent, levels and frequency and present water uses. - The watercourses to be crossed by the pipeline showing planned crossing locations on a map.
+- Existing surface and ground water in terms of physical, chemical and biological characteristics - Environmental values of the surface waterways of the affected area in terms of: - o Values identified in the Environmental Protection (Water) Policy - o Sustainability, including both quality and quantity - o Physical integrity, fluvial processes and morphology of water courses, including riparian zone vegetation and form - Existing surface drainage patterns, flows, history of flooding including extent, levels and frequency and present water uses - The watercourses to be crossed by the pipeline showing planned crossing locations on a map.
 Discuss consideration of alternative crossing locations in environmentally sensitive areas.